Noaman-Akram/Noaman-Akram/README.md

 - 👀 I’m interested in Web Development, Ethichal Hacking, Blockchain & Smart Contracts, Data Science
 - 🌱 I’m currently learning All of the above!
 - 💞️ I’m looking to collaborate on simple projects related to the above fields
-- 📫 How to reach me nomanvip640@gmail.com
+- 📫 How to reach me noaman.akram@pm.me

 <!---
 NoemanAkram/NoemanAkram is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.